mateoltd/py-fusion/README.md

 ```

 The GUI provides a more user-friendly way to:
-- Select source and destination folders
+- Select source and destination folders (with multiple folder selection support)
 - Analyze the merge operation before executing it
 - View detailed statistics and progress
 - Use dark or light theme